Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 ![iOS Notifications]({{site.baseurl}}/assets/medopad/ios notifications.jpg){:class="img-responsive"}

+{:#img-caption}
+iOS Notifications
+<br> To zoom, right-click "Open Image in New Tab"

 I added in-line reply for users to quickly submit their journal, because most of the time patient only need to write a few words.

 For modules that require external devices, users can snooze the notification.
 If they are ready, they will be taken to the specific screen respectively.

 ![Android Notifications]({{site.baseurl}}/assets/medopad/android notifications.jpg){:class="img-responsive"}

+{:#img-caption}
+Android Notifications
+<br> To zoom, right-click "Open Image in New Tab"

 # Learnings